-$\begin{array}{l} \rho &= \operatorname{air density} = 1.25 \ \mathrm{kg/m^3} \\ g &= \operatorname{acceleration due to gravity} = 9.81 \ \mathrm{m/s^2} \\ \overline{V} = V{50} \quad \mathrm{for serviceability limit state} \\ \overline{V} = T_F \cdot V{50} \quad \mathrm{for ultimate (strength) limit state} \end{array}$

-V{50} and typhoon factor (T_F) are shown in Table 2.
+$$\rho$$

+= air density = 1.25 kg/m3

+g = acceleration due to gravity = 9.81 m/s2

+\overline{V} = design wind speed

+- $\overline{V} = V{50}$ for serviceability limit state - $\overline{V} = T_F \cdot V{50}$ for ultimate (strength) limit state - V{50} = reference wind speed that is based on one-hour average wind speed at 10 m. in open terrain in 50-years return period.
+V{50} and typhoon factor (T_F) are shown in Table 2 and Figure 3.

+Figure 4.
+Contour of dispersion (or scale) factor [5, 15]

+Figure 5.
+Location of 73 wind stations and contour of reference wind speed for 50-year return periods [5, 15]

-In this study, the annual maximum wind speeds from 73 stations were used in extreme wind analysis [5].
+In this study, the annual maximum wind speeds from 73 stations as shown in Figure 5 were used in extreme wind analysis [5, 15].
 The data were converted to one-hour average speed at 10 m. in open terrain according to anemometer height and terrain of each station, and were fitted to a Type I extreme-value distribution using probability weighted moment method.
-The analysis of dispersion map and the 30-years return period speeds indicate that the area can be divided in to four zones.
+Figures 4 and 5 show contour of dispersion (or scale) factor and referent wind speed for 50-year return periods, respectively [5, 15].
+The analysis of dispersion map and the 50-years return period speeds indicate that the area can be divided in to four zones as shown in Figure 3.
 The 50-year return period speed for each zone was then estimated by the representative values of dispersion and location parameters of that zone.
 The higher wind speeds for Zone 2 and 3 are due to the mixed effect of the weakening tropical storm entering the region from the east and the severe thunder storm happening in summer (from March to May) of every year.